DavideFantini/pinna-anthropometry-extraction/README.md

      - If `landmarks` is a 3D array, then the 1st dimension represents the number of pinnae, the 2nd dimension represents the number of landmarks, while the 3rd dimension is the $x$ and $y$ coordinates &rarr; [# pinnae × # landmarks × 2].
     - `xy_scale` [default: 1]: scale factor of the $x$ and $y$ coordinates of the range image.
 The measurements made in $x$ and $y$ coordinates are multiplied by `xy_scale` to convert them from pixel units to the unit of measurement of your interest (e.g. cm).
 For example, if, in the range images you provides, 1 pixel corresponds to 0.1 cm, setting `xy_scale=0.1` convert the anthropometric measurements from pixels unit to centimenters.
     - `z_scale` [default: 1]: scale factor of the $z$ coordinate.
 The measurements made in z coordinate are multiplied by this factor to convert them from pixel units to the unit of measurement of your interest (e.g. cm).
     - `right_pinna`: it is a boolean array with one element for each pinna indicating whether in the provided images are represented right pinnae.
-For the true elements, the corresponding pinna image will be flipped.
+For the true elements, the corresponding pinna image will be mirrored.
 This is need to ensure the code works properly.

 ***OUTPUT***
  - `anthropometry`: table [# pinna images × # anthropometry] with the measured anthropometry.
 The columns represent the anthropometric parameters, while the rows represent the pinnae.